digital-blueprint/handbook/docs/frontend/dev/ui_guideline.md

 # UI Guidelines
-In this guide we these topics:
+In this guide we discover these topics:

 - [Acticity UI Guide](#activity-ui-guide)
 - [UI Flow](#ui-flow)